-I had read a lot about Scacco Matto during the years but for unknown reasons I could only visit it for the first time last weekend.
 Do you believe in love at first sight?
 Enter this small restaurant in the beautiful Via Broccaindosso, watch the frames with vintage card games on the walls and enjoy Mario Ferrara's cuisine.
 I recommend the fish menu (50€) with 5 different dishes because it's the best way to discover the different sides of Scacco Matto.
 The chef is from the south of Italy (Basilicata) and arrived in Bologna 30 years ago after inspiring travels in Japan and Brazil.
 This open mind is reflected in his dishes with the usage of unusual ingredients (like raphanus) and combinations (gnocchetti with squid artichokes and periwinkle were amazing).
 Gelato is made by Andrea Bandiera of Cremeria Scirocco, one of my best gelato in Bologna, what to ask more?

 My favorite dish: raw fish antipasto with squid, prawns and sardine